diwu/DWURecyclingAlert/README.md

 Step 2: There's no step 2.

+(Optionally) Using CocoaPods and manually start the injection:

+`pod 'DWURecyclingAlert'`

+Then manually start injection by running the following function anywhere in your project:

+`void Inject_DWURecyclingAlert();`

 #UI Configuration
 It's likely that your project happens to use lots of `[UIColor redColor]` here and there.
 Or, maybe you want to localize the millisecond warning string with your team's first language.
 Take a look at the [UI Configuration][code_line_39] section and customize them the way you like.
 #How It Works